rbannist/ContainersOnAzure_IntroLab/README.md

 curl -X POST "http://<dockervmipaddress>:8080/v1/order/" -H  "accept: application/json" -H  "content-type: application/json" -d "{  \"EmailAddress\": \"<emailaddress<>\",  \"ID\": \"string\",  \"PreferredLanguage\": \"ENU\",  \"Product\": \"Latte\",  \"Source\": \"Localhost\",  \"Total\": 1}"
 ```
 <br><br>

+Enter 'Ctrl + C' to shutdown the running container before moving on.

 We can now go and query CosmosDB to check our entry there, in the Azure portal, navigate back to your Cosmos DB instance and go to the section Data Explorer.
 We can now query for the order(s) that we placed.
 A collection called 'orders' will have been created within your database, you can then apply a filter for the id we created, namely:

 ```